MXTPLUGINS/mxt/README.md

 ## What is MXT Plugin?
 MXT is a plugin that provide lot of features and updates!, Gamemodes, heal, night, day and more!

+## What's new?
+Added /flylist command
+Fixed spamming error on console when the player is not found, and added "Player is not found" error

 ### Currently supporting Minecraft java 1.8+
 Not all versions are tested yet!